 Home & Auto

-Those who run restaurants are often some of the most passionate business owners, investing time and money to deliver a high-quality experience to their guests.
+Those who run restaurants in Ontario are often some of the most passionate business owners, investing time and money to deliver a high-quality experience to their guests.

 Property exposures in restaurants are substantial and can come from many sources, including equipment failures, food spoilage, natural disasters, customers, employees and other third parties.

 When discussing property exposures for restaurants, fire and water damage are of particular concern, and restaurants face an elevated level of risk due to things like open flames, the wide use of combustible items (e.g., tables, chairs and linens), complex HVAC systems, sewer backups and appliances connected to water lines (e.g., dishwashers).